Oil slips on trade fears but soars in week after Saudi production attacked

 U.S. energy firms this week reduced the number of oil rigs operating for a fifth week in a row to the lowest since May 2017.
 Drillers cut 14 oil rigs in the week to Sept.
 20, bringing the total count down to 719, General Electric Co’s (GE.N) Baker Hughes energy services firm said.
 RIG-OL-USA-BHI

-Addiitonal reporting by Julia Payne in London and Florence Tan in Singapore; Editing by Marguerita Choy and David Goodman
+Additonal reporting by Julia Payne in London and Florence Tan in Singapore; Editing by Marguerita Choy and David Goodman